 Key Stage 3

 In Key Stage 3, we work to foster confidence, independence and resilience in all our students.
-Our carefully differentiated scheme of work enables students to move at an appropriate pace through the six main topic areas of the national curriculum: number, algebra, ratio and proportion, probability, statistics and geometry.
+Our carefully differentiated scheme of work enables students to move at an appropriate pace through the seven main topic areas of the national curriculum: number, algebra, ratio and proportion, probability, statistics, ratio and proportion.
 The scheme of work reflects the recent changes to the GCSE curriculum.

 Key Stage 4